Amarillo Criminal Defense Attorney

-Call an attorney.
+Call a criminal defense attorney.
 From now on, this person speaks for you.
 Whenever you meet with any authority, from an officer to the D.A., have your lawyer present.
 Utilize your right to remain silent, and allow your attorney to do their job.

 Should I Take a Plea Bargain?

 To expedite the case, prosecutors will offer you a plea bargain.
 If you plead guilty, they say, you can receive a lighter sentence.
 They want you to believe that they have enough evidence to convict you, and taking the bargain is your best option.